simbo1905/thinbus-srp-js/README.md

 it then redirects the user to the private landing page.
 Note that redirecting a logged in user to a secure landing page is best practice to cause the browser to unload the login page which will delete any traces of the uses password.

-Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the user password proof.
+Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the users password proof.
 This requires storing the one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.

+Note that there is an optional step `client.step3(M2)` that can be used to check that both the client and server share the same strong session key.
+This is useful if you wish to use the strong session key for further crytography.
+If your web application is distributed as a native mobile application then the optional step3 confirms to the client that the server knows the verifier which matches the user password.

 ## Custom Configuration